risan/balet/README.md

 balet remove domain
 ```

-`domain` is the only argument required, it the domain name of the website that needs to be removed.
+The `domain` is the only argument required, it's the domain name of the website that needs to be removed.